rcrowther/Vala_CMake/README.rst

 Valadoc
 =======

 Oh yeah(!)
-Valadoc depends on bindings, so this depends on the FindValaBindings macro (so every other module in this package).
+Valadoc needs a list of bindings, so this module depends on the FindValaBindings macro (so every other module in this package).

-The macro ``add_valadoc_target`` adds a custonm target to the build code.
+The macro ``add_valadoc_target`` adds a custom target to the build code.

 The following sections may be specified to provide options to valadoc: